googleprojectzero/domato/README.md

 <declaration> = width:100%
 ```

-If we instruct the grammar engine to parse that grammar and generate 'cssrule', we may end up with either
+If we instruct the grammar engine to parse that grammar and generate 'cssrule', we may end up with either:

 `a { width:100% }`